Conditional loan approval: How it plays into homebuying process

 What is a conditional loan approval?

-Lenders give prospective homebuyers conditional loan approval only after an underwriter reviews their information and determines that they are satisfied with most of the homebuyer’s information.
-However, a conditional loan doesn’t guarantee final loan approval.
-Typically, with a conditional loan, a number of requirements set by the underwriter must be met before you close on the loan.
+Typically with a conditional loan, the underwriter sets a number of requirements that must be met before you close on the loan.
 For instance, you may need to provide proof of all income and debts prior to final approval.
-Your lender may also deny final loan approval if you have a significant change to your financial status, such as the purchase of a new car, from the time you complete your initial loan application to closing.
+Your lender may also deny final loan approval if you have a significant change to your financial status, such as purchasing a new car, from the time you complete your initial loan application to closing.

 Conditional approval vs preapproval